 A closer look at the biggest achievements of Jannik Sinner.
 Awards, milestones, and records that define success.

-Jannik Sinner is a highly accomplished Italian professional tennis player, currently ranked world No. 1 by the ATP.
-He is the first Italian to achieve this top ranking.
-Sinner has secured 19 ATP singles titles, including major victories at the 2024 Australian Open, 2024 US Open, and 2025 Australian Open.
-His achievements also encompass the 2024 ATP Finals and four Masters 1000 titles.
-Sinner played a pivotal role in leading Italy to Davis Cup victories in both 2023 and 2024, solidifying his status as a dominant force in men's tennis.
+Jannik Sinner is a highly accomplished Italian professional tennis player, currently ranked world No. 1 by the ATP, a historic first for Italy.
+He has secured 19 ATP singles titles, including major wins at the 2024 and 2025 Australian Opens and the 2024 US Open.
+Furthermore, Sinner triumphed at the 2024 ATP Finals and has claimed four Masters 1000 titles.
+He also played a pivotal role in leading Italy to victory in the 2023 and 2024 Davis Cups.

 In 2008, at age seven, Jannik Sinner won a national championship in giant slalom.

-In February 2019, at the age of 17, Jannik Sinner won his first ATP Challenger title in Bergamo, becoming the youngest Italian to win a Challenger title in history.
+In February 2019, at the age of 17 years and 6 months, Jannik Sinner won his first ATP Challenger title in Bergamo, becoming the youngest Italian to achieve this and rising to No. 324 in ATP rankings.

 In 2019, Jannik Sinner broke into the top 100, won the Next Generation ATP Finals, and received the ATP Newcomer of the Year award.

-In 2020, Jannik Sinner recorded his first Grand Slam main draw match win at the Australian Open and earned his first top 10 victory against David Goffin at the Rotterdam Open.
+In 2020, Jannik Sinner made the second round of the Australian Open, recording his first Grand Slam main draw match win, and earned his first top 10 victory against David Goffin at the Rotterdam Open.

 In August 2021, Jannik Sinner won the Citi Open in Washington, D.C., becoming the first Italian finalist and champion in the tournament's history.
 As a result, he entered the top 15 in the ATP rankings on August 9, 2021.